cedadev/nlds/docs/source/system-status.rst

 When opening the page it will load quickly unless some consumers have failed.
-This is because the system will wait the duration of the time limit set in system.py the default for this is 5 seconds but can be changed by changing the value of time_limit. it can also be changed by adding ?time_limit={number} at the end of the URL.
+This is because the system will wait the duration of the time limit set in system.py, the default for this is 5 seconds but can be changed by changing the value of time_limit.
+It can also be changed by adding ?time_limit={number} at the end of the URL.
 This number cannot go below 0 or above 15 otherwise it defaults to 5 seconds.

 You also have the choice to select which microservices you want to see specifically